lyd0527/mInDel/doc/Quick_start.md

 **********************************
 *Step6:InDel screening...        *
 **********************************
-All jobs have finished.
+All jobs have been finished.
 Enjoy~

 ```